edm00se/blog/_drafts/-open-source-contribution.md

 description: "learning by doing more"
 category: open-source
 tags: [java, xpages]
-modified: 2017-01-26
+modified: 2017-06-16
 comments: true
 share: true
+permalink: /open-source/contribution/
 ---

 ### Intro

+It's time to clear some of the backlog.
+I started this post back around the end of January and it should probably be sent on its way to clear the pile of drafts I haven't finished yet... 🤔

 I have a bit of a passion for open source software.
-My preferred distribution of Linux has been Ubuntu since 4.10, the Warty Warthog, I've enjoyed most open source projects I've run into, and I thoroughly enjoy supporting open source projects.
+My preferred distribution of Linux has been Ubuntu since 4.10, the Warty Warthog (was even a minor contributor on a short lived, wildly popular project that aimed at improving the Ubuntu experience early on), I've enjoyed most open source projects I've run into, and I thoroughly enjoy supporting open source projects.
 Recently I had an opportunity to learn a little more than I knew prior to, by being nudged to submit a pull request to an interesting project.

 ### The Project

-The project is [prettier-eslint](https://github.com/kentcdodds/prettier-eslint-cli), to which I added a (simple) logging option `--silly-logs`.
+The project is [prettier-eslint's cli tool](https://github.com/kentcdodds/prettier-eslint-cli), to which I added a (simple) logging option `--silly-logs`.
 This came about while running a requested test from Mr. Kent C. Dodds, while the project was still in beta (pre-release).
+Why am I celebrating a CLI flag for a cli tool?
+I'm not, I'm more geeking out over the tool itself instead of my minor partial involvement.
+That's a part of the beauty of open source, anyone can contribute or help, even with something as small as testing out a beta pre-release for a real test.

 {% include tweet.html id="821767817569583104" %}